 This project encompasses real-scale experiments to provide the technical data necessary to advance the performance-based design of structures under realistic fire conditions, validate physics-based computational models to predict the performance of structures in fire, and evaluate new metrology techniques to assess structural responses during a fire.

-Objective - To conduct and document large-scale experiments to support the development of performance-based building codes, validate computational tools for structural fire resistance, and apply new metrology techniques to characterize structural responses to fire.
+Objective - To support the development of performance-based building codes, validate computational tools for structural fire resistance, and apply new metrology techniques to characterize structural responses to fire through large-scale experiments.

 What is the new technical idea?
 Innovation in design and materials for fire resistance of structures will be accelerated through a transformation from the current prescriptive approach to performance-based methods.
-The nearly century-old, prescriptive testing standard for the fire endurance rating of structural components poses a stifling barrier to industry innovation in the design of structural systems and connections.
-The standard test method provides little insight into the performance of the structure as a system – including its connections and nonstructural elements – in real building fires that can be vastly different from the standard fire.
-Transformation from prescriptive to performance-based design will require a comprehensive and robust capability to predict the performance of the structure as a complete system.
+The nearly century-old, prescriptive testing standard for the fire endurance rating of structural components stifles industry innovation in the design of structural systems and connections.
+The standard fire test method provides little insight into the performance of the structure as a system – including its connections and nonstructural elements – in real building fires that can be vastly different from the standard fire.
+The transition from prescriptive to performance-based design requires experimental evidence of the performance of structures as complete systems.